randilove/01-2023-neighbors-analysis-randi/README.md

 ## Methodology

-The notebook [notebook/Final analyses of Brookhaven Neighbors alerts.ipynb] performs the following analyses:
+The `notebook` (notebooks/Final analyses of Brookhaven Neighbors alerts.ipynb) performs the following analyses:

 ##### Part 1: The unique number of recipients